 - Gamete and embryo donors are free to withdraw at any time unless the gametes have already been used; the term “used” includes the creation of an embryo by the use of a donated gamete.
 Embryo donors are free to withdraw from the process up until the embryo has been transferred into the uterus of the recipient.
 NOTE: in Victoria for removal of embryos from storage, written consent must be provided by both of the persons who produced the gametes from which the embryos are formed.

 - Donors are entitled to some information about the offspring born.
 On request, non-identifying information about live births, gender of the child, number of the children and any abnormalities can be provided.

 - The person conceived using donor gametes, and the donor of gametes, need to be protected from the consequences of having many siblings and offspring, respectively.
 Gamete donors are able to donate to up to 10 women in VIC, QLD and SA and 5 women in NSW (this includes the donor and any current or former partner of the donor).

 Legal advice is compulsory in all surrogacy cases.
 The commissioning parent(s), the surrogate and her partner (if applicable) will be required to organise separate appointments to obtain independent legal advice.
 The commissioning parent(s) and surrogate must obtain advice from separate legal advisors.

 Please consider the following:

-In South Australia, surrogacy is permitted only for the commissioning parents who are legally married or have lived as de facto husband and wife for a period of three years.
+- In South Australia, surrogacy is permitted only for the commissioning parents who are legally married or in a registered relationship; or have lived together continuously in a marriage-like relationship (irrespective of their sex or gender identity) for a period of three years.

 It is important to note that each state has different legislation in regard to surrogacy, so please refer to your own state Surrogacy Act for more information.